-Note that these methods work best when used continuously over time.
-Try them a couple times per week for a month and see if your scalp seems healthier!
+Note that these methods work best when used continuously over time as a part of your hair care ritual.
+Try them (but maybe not all of them at once!) a couple of times per week for a month and see if your scalp seems healthier!

 1. Tea Tree Oil